History, tourist information, and nearby accommodation

 Byron only lived full-time at Newstead for one year, but the crumbling old house and monastic ruins made an indelible impression, and inspired some of his more Gothic forays into romantic poetry.
 In 1817 he sold Newstead to a school friend named Colonel Thomas Wildman, and never returned.

 The Newstead we see today is essentially two distinct places; the monastic ruins, and the family home, which incorporates many of the old monastic buildings.
 The most impressive part of the abbey ruins is the superb west front, which must be among the best-preserved monastic facades in England.
 As for the house, it is like a rabbit warren, with corridor after corridor leading through a bewildering succession of rooms, most filled with Byronian memorabilia.

-You can see Byron's bedchamber, with his own pistol laid out on a night table beside the giltwood bed which he brought here from his student digs in Cambridge.
-Read letters and manuscripts penned by Byron, drawing, family furniture, and the desk where he wrote much of his most famous poetry.
-Thee is a large collection of Victorian photographs showing how the abbey looked in the late 19th century.
+You can see Byron's bedchamber, with his own pistol laid out on a night table beside the gilded bed which he brought here from his student digs in Cambridge.
+Read letters and manuscripts penned by Byron and see drawings, family furniture, and the desk where he wrote much of his most famous poetry.
+There is a large collection of Victorian photographs showing how the abbey looked in the late 19th century.

 The house is set in a glorious landscape garden incorporating many of the medieval abbey features.
 Winding paths lead through a Japanese garden, fernery, French garden, Spanish garden, and past herbaceous borders.
 There is a lovely formal ara with a small walled garden and rose garden, and the Great Garden laid out beyond the monk's stewpond.